 Get all your supplies together before you start!

 Tip: Wooden beads and felt ball pom poms are both kinds of hard to find in craft stores right now.
 Order them while they’re in stock!
 And if you can’t find any in stock, it may be more affordable to buy a wood bead garland and/or a wool felt pom pom garland and disassemble it for the raw materials.

 Here’s how to make felt ball + wood bead tree ornaments:

-- Gather your supplies (see section above for supply list).
-Either make your own felt pom poms (instructions are here) or buy them pre-made from Amazon.
+- Gather your supplies (see section above for the supply list).
+Either make your own felt pom poms (instructions are here) or buy them pre-made.

 - Plan your ornaments by laying out your felt pom poms and wooden beads into lines.
-I like to mix up different colours and textures so that each ornament is slightly different.
+I like to mix up different colors and textures so that each ornament is slightly different.